mohsseha/meta-sample-benchmark/TICKET_GUIDELINES.md

 Let agents demonstrate their ability to navigate documentation, discover correct APIs, and understand SDK patterns.

+THE AGENT WILL BE SCORED BASED ON HOW GOOD IS THE OUTPUT CODE TO BE INCLUDE AS A REPLACEMENT IN THE CURRENT CODE IN [Meta-Spatial-SDK-Samples](https://github.com/meta-quest/Meta-Spatial-SDK-Samples)

 ---

 ## Required Ticket Sections

 ### 1. Clear Outcome Description
 What should the app do when it runs?
 What's the end user experience?